Skip to main content

 Hummus

-Chickpea dip blended with tahini, lemon juice, garlic.
-Served with olive oil drizzle and flatbread.
-Essential mezze component.
+Chickpeas blended with tahini, lemon juice, and garlic, served with a drizzle of olive oil and flatbread.
+A mezze table mainstay.

 Mujaddara